kagruber2412/Marketing_Research/L1_FrequencyDistributions.md

 5109 words obtained from tweets based on Trump's phones (during the presidential election campaign in 2016) had been categorized into 10 sentiments using the NRC Word-Emotion Association lexicon.

-**Research question example 1:** What were the most common words in Trump's tweeds?
+**Research question 1:** What were the most common words in Trump's tweeds?

 <p align="center">
    <img src="https://github.com/kagruber2412/Marketing_Research/blob/master/Assets/Trump_Tweets.PNG">
 </p>

-**Research question example 2:** How is the word sentiment of tweets distributed?
+**Research question 2:** How is the word sentiment of tweets distributed?

 ```
 # generate the data